Loughgall: History

 In the Middle Ages the chiefs of the Uí Nialláin, a Gaelic clan, resided at Loughgall crannog, a fortified lake dwelling.
 By the 16th century the O'Neills of Tír Eoghain had taken over the area, and the crannog became the residence of the O'Neill chief's brother or eldest son.

 In the early 1600s, the area was settled by English and Scottish Protestants as part of the Ulster Plantation.
 During the 1641 Irish Rebellion, settlers were held at a prison camp at Loughgall by Catholic rebels led by Manus O'Cane.

 In 1795, rival sectarian gangs, the Catholic Defenders and Protestant Peep-o'-Day Boys fought a bloody skirmish near the village, called the Battle of the Diamond, that left around 30 people dead.
 Following this, the Protestant Orange Order was founded in Dan Winter's House nearby.

 The Troubles

 The Loughgall area experienced a number of fatal incidents during The Troubles, the best known of which is arguably the 1987 Loughgall ambush.

+Loyal Orders

+Orange Order

+Loughgall has a historically significant association with Ulster's Loyal Orders, most notably serving as the birthplace of the Orange Order.
+Following the Battle of the Diamond nearby in September 1795, a meeting was held at James Sloan’s inn on the village’s Main Street, where the first official Orange warrants were signed.
+Sloan went on to establish the first ever Orange Lodge, which was located in Dyan under Orange warrant No. 1.

+In June 2015, Sloan’s House was refurbished and expanded to serve as a key site for the Museum of Orange Heritage, complete with a replica of the 1795 parlor where the institution was founded.

+The Loughgall District LOL No. 3 are associated with the County Armagh Grand Orange Lodge.
+The district oversees 22 Orange Lodges in the Diamond area with over 700 members.
+They host an annual Battle of the Somme Commemoration Parade in the village on the 1st of July.

+Drumnahuncheon Apprentice Boys LOL 371 is an Orange Lodge within the Portadown District No. 1 of the Orange Order.
+The lodge was established in October 1887.
+Their name commemorates the Apprentice Boys of Derry.

+The village's seasonal Orange Arch celebrates the marching season and Twelfth of July.